AsteRiRi/SPPA/README.md

 ## Key components

 The definition and training code of the projector module lie in `modules/projector.py` and `modules/transnet.py`.
-We the projector is optimized using SGD witm momentum.
+The projector is optimized using SGD witm momentum.
 It is trained with a batch size of 32 for 1.5K iters on VOC and 3K iters on ADE. the learning rate is 1e-1 for the first 75% iters and 1e-2 for the rest.

 All the losses we proposed in this work lie in `utils/loss.py` with detailed Docstrings.
 They can be easily integrated with little modification in other code base or tasks.